tychonievich/quizzes/README.md

 - [x] parse rubrics in quiz definition files
 - [x] graded rubric displayed to students
     - assumes `{"slug":"318c8248","feedback":"","rubric":[1,0,0.5]}`{.json} format (just those three keys, just list-of-numb grade)
-- [ ] grading interface shows rubric
+- [x] grading interface shows rubric
-- [ ] multiple graders on same question supported without collisions
+- [x] multiple graders on same question supported without collisions

-- [ ] display grade ranges before grading
-- [ ] display "not yet graded"

 If a question has a line `rubric:`, following material will be taken as part of the rubric as follows: